uhkniazi/BRC_Organoid_Joana/README.md

   * create database entries for the samples
 3. 02_fastQC.R
   * QA checks on the FASTQ files using the class CFastqQuality
+4. 03_trimmomatic_array_job.R
+  * writes a batch array job for hpc to use trimmomatic for read trimming
+5. 04_fastQC_trimmed.R
+  * QA checks on the trimmed FASTQ files using the class CFastqQuality